Everything Patients Need to Know About Direct Primary Care Programs, Providers, Costs, and More!

 Q: Can I Still Contribute to an HSA if I have a DPC membership?

-No. Currently, the IRS actually considers DPC memberships to be the equivalent of low-deductible health insurance, thus disqualifying a DPC member from contributing to an HSA.
+A: No. Currently, the IRS actually considers DPC memberships to be the equivalent of low-deductible health insurance, thus disqualifying a DPC member from contributing to an HSA.

 On June 10th, 2020, the Federal Register published proposed regulations from the IRS, in order to make this official.
 Section 5B is titled DIRECT PRIMARY CARE ARRANGEMENTS AND HSAS.
 It explains that the IRS considers a DPC arrangement to constitute “a health plan or insurance that provides coverage before the minimum annual deductible is met.”